instantcommerce/next-password-protect/README.md

 ## Usage

-There are 3 steps to enabling password protect: setting a global variable, adding the API route, and adding the HOC to \_app.
+There are 3 steps to enabling password protect: setting a global variable, adding the API routes, and adding the HOC to \_app.

 ### Step 1